 - 1/3 Cup Brown Sugar

-- Beat the butter, icing sugar and brown sugar together until fluffy.
+- Beat the butter, sugar and brown sugar together until fluffy.

-- Beat in the milk and vanilla essence.
+- Beat in the milk and vanilla extract.

 - Add the flour then stir in the chocolate chips.

 - Set aside.

 - With a beater, beat the cream until soft peaks form.

 - Add the condensed milk and the vanilla extract and lightly beat until it is all combined.

 - Roll the cookie dough into teaspoon sized balls and stir them through the ice cream.

 - Pour the ice cream into a container and freeze until set.
 (Preferably overnight).